anvilresearch/json-document/README.md

 //      items: { type: 'integer' } }
 ```

+All JSON Schema validation keywords are currently supported except for `ref`,
+`remoteRef`, and `definitions`.

 ### JSONMapping

 JSON Mappings can read data from one data structure and write to a different